 The Halekulani is the best luxury resort on Waikiki Beach with a beautiful pool and direct waterside access.
 Halekulani actually means “House Befitting Heaven” was originally built in 1907 and now completely refurbished.
 This is a large hotel, but it’s not large by Waikiki standards.
 All 410 guest rooms are excellent, with plenty of space and large lanais.
 They range between 415 and 485 ft.² and pricing depends on the view.
 The standard rooms overlook the gardens.
 Crucially 90% of all rooms offer an ocean view.

-$100 Hotel Credit for bookings confirmed in Garden Courtyard View, Poolside Room, Partial Ocean View, Ocean View, Ocean Front, Diamond Head Ocean Front, Garden Junior Suite, Ocean View Junior Suite and Diamond Head Ocean Junior Suite.
+- $100 USD Hotel Credit for bookings confirmed in Garden Courtyard View, Poolside Room, Partial Ocean View, Ocean View, Ocean Front, Diamond Head Ocean Front, Garden Junior Suite, Ocean View Junior Suite, and Diamond Head Ocean Junior Suite

-$200.00 Hotel Credit for bookings confirmed in Pool View Suite, Poolside Suite, Sunset Suite, Ocean Suite, Ocean Terrace Suite, Diamond Head Suite, Diamond Head Prime Suite, Executive Luxury Suite, Orchid Suite, Halekulani Suite and Royal Suite.
+- $200.00 USD Hotel Credit for bookings confirmed in Pool View Suite, Poolside Suite, Sunset Suite, Ocean Suite, Ocean Terrace Suite, Diamond Head Suite, Diamond Head Prime Suite, Executive Luxury Suite, Orchid Suite, Halekulani Suite, and Royal Suite

-The hotel also offers an award-winning spa embracing the healing culture of the Pacific, a wide range of water sports, including outrigger canoe rides, surfing, snorkelling, sailing or you can just take in Waikiki’s world-famous beach culture.
-For families travelling with children, a kids’ programme is also provided during the summer months and at Christmas.
+The hotel also offers an award-winning spa embracing the healing culture of the Pacific, a wide range of water sports, including outrigger canoe rides, surfing, snorkeling, sailing or you can just take in Waikiki’s world-famous beach culture.
+For families traveling with children, a kids’ program is also provided during the summer months and at Christmas.

 The freshwater pool with its beautiful glass mosaic tiles designed as a rare orchid provides one of the most relaxing places for a swim in Waikiki.